tibrook/Testez-une-application-full-stack/readme.md

 - Initialize the database using the provided schema and data scripts.

 ### Starting the Servers
-- Start the backend server by running `java -jar <backend-jar-file>` from the backend directory.
+- Start the backend server by running `mvn spring-boot:run` from the backend directory.
-- Start the frontend by navigating to the frontend directory and running `ng serve`.
+- Start the frontend by navigating to the frontend directory and running `nnpm run start`.

 ## Usage